 - of key concepts related to social justice, diversity, and oppression

-- of social justice issues, including racism, classism, religious oppression, sexism, heterosexism, gender oppression, abelism, ageism and adultism, and xenophobia;
+- of social justice issues, including racism, classism, religious oppression, sexism, heterosexism, gender oppression, ableism, ageism and adultism, and xenophobia;

 - of how systems of oppression have impact U.S history